11.00 Summary

 Operation Abigail is not ESG.
 Unlike value-based scorecards or qualitative audits, it relies on a single hard-dollar measure: national median household net worth.
 It is indifferent to corporate narratives and concerned only with the aggregate mathematical result.

 Operation Abigail is not stakeholder capitalism.
 It does not disturb shareholder primacy.
 Profit maximization can remain the objective.
 What changes is that scale at the apex is benchmarked to median growth.
-Strategy remains free; gains at the apex households becomes conditional.
+Strategy remains free; gains at the apex households become conditional.

 Operation Abigail is not a disclosure or reporting regime.
 No new scorecards.
 No compliance bureaucracy.
 No narrative filings.
 The tether operates at the household level through the constitutional ratio.